gutenbergtools/gutenbergsite/site/help/new_website.md

 ## Known issues and "TO DO" items

 ### Functionality issues
-1. Character set encoding issues.
-It looks like the web server is sending UTF-8 (the default Unicode character set) for web pages that have internal encoding.
-Examples: https://www.gutenberg.org/files/41196/41196-h/41196-h.htm (scroll down to just after Chapter 1; the pound symbol is displayed incorrectly as Unicode). https://www.gutenberg.org/ebooks/62985 (same issue, with other ISO-8859-1 characters).
-Status: Investigating.
-This looks like a server config issue HTTP content encoding.
-2. Redirected pages go from https to http inappropriately.
+1. Redirected pages go from https to http inappropriately.
 For example, https://www.gutenberg.org/catalog redirects properly but changes to http://www.gutenberg.org/ebooks .. this seems to happen with some search pages, also.
 Status: Investigating.
 This looks like an issue with redirect syntax or server config.
+2. Missing files (UTF-8 txt and others): Mostly this is new publications since August 26: that were not published as UTF-8, but as ASCII or ISO-8859-1.
+The issue is that links to the /files location are not being made.
+An example: https://www.gutenberg.org/ebooks/63062 , the "Plain Text UTF-8" file is generated automatically from the .txt file in "More Files...", but is not linked in.
+Status: being investigated.

 ### Content issues
 1. Bookshelf editing is not currently available.
 Bookshelves only have older entries.
 Most bookshelves had not been updated recently anyway, and we hope to add bookshelf editing capabilities soon.
 Status: Under development.
 2. Need to remove mention of https://www.gutenberg.org/wiki/Gutenberg:Help_on_Bibliographic_Record_Page from bibrec (help text, appears 4x on each bibrec page).
-3. OPDS catalog (for offline readers) does not seem to be part of the new site, but should be in Offline Catalogs (https://www.gutenberg.org/ebooks/offline_catalogs.html).
-Status: It would help if someone told us where it used to be.
+3. OPDS catalog (for offline readers) was not ported to the new site, because it was never listed in Offline Catalogs (https://www.gutenberg.org/ebooks/offline_catalogs.html) like it should have been.
+It used to be available via m.gutenberg.org, which would respond to requests with HTML if the user agent was a browser, and with OPDS if the user agent was a reader app such as FBReader.
+Status: We will seek to recover this functionality.
 4. "Top" lists are not being updated. https://www.gutenberg.org/browse/scores/top .. this is likely due to changes in the logfiles.
 Status: Logfiles from the new servers are not being made available for analysis; iBiblio needs to help with this.

 ### User interface and user experience issues
 1. Display issues on search output pages (such as https://www.gutenberg.org/ebooks/1342/also/).
 The top of the content is too high, going behind the main top menu bar.
 Status: CSS issue; working on it.
 2. At https://www.gutenberg.org/, the 'box of latest books' contains 10 books, but only shows 9, so I get a scroll bar.
 When I scroll to reveal the 10th book, the covers all shift left, but the titles below don't move.
 (And in fact, the 10th title is hanging off the right edge of the box.)
 Status: CSS issue, same as #2 under "Functionality issues."
-3. Long lists should have "Last" as well as First and Next.
-For example, http://www.gutenberg.org/ebooks/bookshelf/68.
-Status: Not yet investigated.

 ### Search-related issues